When thinking about money and your organisation, some of the key questions include:

 - Whether to fundraise, and if so, whether registration is required

-- Ability to seek deductible gift recipient status and/or tax exempt status
+- Ability to seek deductible gift recipient status and/or other tax exemptions

 - GST implications